PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 <a name="SRN-BASED_RECOGNITION"></a>
 ### 4. SRN-BASED TEXT RECOGNITION MODEL INFERENCE

-The recognition model based on SRN requires additional setting of the recognition algorithm parameter --rec_algorithm="SRN".
-At the same time, it is necessary to ensure that the predicted shape is consistent with the training, such as: --rec_image_shape="1, 64, 256"
+The recognition model based on SRN need to ensure that the predicted shape is consistent with the training, such as: --rec_image_shape="1, 64, 256"

 ```
 python3 tools/infer/predict_rec.py --image_dir="./doc/imgs_words_en/word_336.png" \
                                     --rec_model_dir="./inference/srn/" \
                                     --rec_image_shape="1, 64, 256" \
-                                    --rec_char_type="en" \
+                                    --rec_char_type="en"
-                                    --rec_algorithm="SRN"
 ```